Sarvesh-Yadav-5201/Natural-Language-Processing/NLP_Projects/5. LSTM - STOCK PRICE FORECASTING/README.md

   >* Scikit-learn

   ## Results and Accuracy:
-  >* Achieved RMSE values of 213.8 and 145.6 for training and testing data, respectively, using a Stacked LSTM model.
   >* Successfully predicted stock prices on test data.
   >* Forecasted stock prices for the next 30 days.
   >* The performance of the model was evaluated using Root mean squared error.